Vigorish

-where v represents vigorish and o represents overround.
+where v represents vigorish and o represents over round.

 Proportionality

 It is simplest to assume that vigorish is factored in proportionally to the true odds, although this need not be the case.
 Under proportional vigorish, a "fair odds" betting line of 2.00/2.00 without vigorish would decrease the payouts of all outcomes equally, perhaps to 1.95/1.95, once it was added.
 More commonly though, disproportional vigorish will be applied as part of the efforts to keep the amounts wagered balanced, such as 1.9̅0̅/2.00, making the outcome with fewer dollars wagered appear more attractive due to the larger payout.

 Example

-Two people want to bet on opposing sides of an event and agree to "fair odds", also known as evens.
-They are going to make the wager between each other without using the services of a bookmaker.
-Each person agrees to risk $100 for the chance to win $100.
-The person who loses receives nothing and the winner receives both stakes.
-Rather than pay vigorish to someone who will guarantee that the winner will be paid, they both assume the opportunity cost in the event the backer of the losing side refuses to pay the winner at the event's conclusion.
+In the context of betting, two individuals may choose to place a wager on opposite outcomes of an event, agreeing on "fair odds" or evens.
+This arrangement involves each party risking an equal amount, such as $100, with the potential to win the same amount.
+The arrangement is made directly between the individuals, bypassing a bookmaker.
+Consequently, the winner is entitled to the total amount staked by both parties, while the loser forfeits their stake.
+This direct betting approach implies that both parties accept the counterparty risk, acknowledging the possibility that the losing party may not honor the payment upon the event's conclusion, a risk typically mitigated by a bookmaker through the payment of vigorish.

-By contrast, when using a sportsbook with the odds set at 1.9̅0̅/2.00 (10 to 11) with vigorish factored in, each person would have to risk or lay $110 to win $100 (the sportsbook collects $220 "in the pot").
+When using a sportsbook with the odds set at 1.9̅0̅/2.00 (10 to 11) with vigorish factored in, each person would have to risk or lay $110 to win $100 (the sportsbook collects $220 "in the pot").
 The extra $10 per person is, in effect, a bookmaker's commission for taking the action.
 This $10 is not in play and cannot be doubled by the winning bettor; it can only be lost.
 A losing bettor simply loses his $110.
 A winning bettor wins back his original $110, plus his $100 winnings, for a total of $210.
 From the $220 collected, the sportsbook keeps the remaining $10 after paying out the winner.